bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

  * F8 exit key now also works at the format/repair/sure prompts
  * Several bits of dead code found and removed
  * Several small refactors
- * File size artificially padded to match the legacy binary
+ * Binary length & origin artificially match the legacy binary by default for the sake of RBOOT.BA
-   (so that BOOT.BA for the legacy binary still works on the new binary)

 Generates RAMxxx.CO and matching BASIC loader RAMxxx.DO for 100, 200, K85, and M10.